Cosmology with modified continuity equation in asymptotically safe gravity: Summary and Conclusions

 We have also calculated the entropy production rate at late times.
 For this we have assumed a radiation dominated universe and also that the non-adiabaticity is small.
 Here, we observe that the entropy gets a time dependent quantum correction at $\mathcal{O}(1/t^2)$.
 We conclude that the consistency approach of~\cite{Bonanno:2001xi} the vanishing entropy production rate is an artifact of the requirement that $T_{\mu\nu}$ should be conserved independently of the scale (time)-dependence of $G$ and $\Lambda$.

 Considering the possibility that the cut-off scale may have a simpler functional relationship with the Hubble parameter than with the cosmological time, we looked at three other choices of the cut-off scale, namely, $k=\zeta H^{\frac{1}{4}}$\,, $k=\varepsilon H^{\frac{3}{4}}$\,, and $k = \gamma H$\,.
 For these also, we have calculated the quantum corrected energy density and entropy in terms of the scale factor for these choices of the cut-off scale.
-Interestingly, we find that for $k=\zeta H^{\frac{1}{4}}$, we get a solution for the scale factor which corresponds to an emergent universe.
-Such a solution have been obtained earlier in FLRW cosmology using exotic equation of state as well as in cosmologies admitting matter creation.
-However, in this case the emergent universe owes its origin to the running of the constants $G$ and $\Lambda$ as well as the choice of the cut-off scale.
+Interestingly, we find that for $k=\zeta H^{\frac{1}{4}}$, {{we get a solution for the scale factor which corresponds to a \textit{bouncing emergent universe}.
+An emergent universe solution have been obtained earlier in FLRW cosmology using exotic equation of state as well as in cosmologies admitting matter creation.
+However, in this case the emergent universe like behaviour at the infinite past owes its origin to the running of the constants $G$ and $\Lambda$ as well as the choice of the cut-off scale.}}

 Our approach will be useful in situations where the RG flow of the matter sector is included with that of gravity.
 For example, for electromagnetic radiation one should also include the scale dependence of the fine structure constant which in this picture translates to a time dependence.
 Time-varying $G$ and $\Lambda$ have been considered even outside asymptotically safe gravity \cite{kall}-\cite{har}, while cosmologies in which the fine structure constant varies with time have been considered in~\cite{barrow}-\cite{uzan}.
 We expect our approach will be useful in dealing with the time variations of the ``constants'' in such models.